Treasures of Scotland

 Day 14 - Cawdor Castle

 The beautiful Cawdor Castle awaits you today.
 Built as a residence as well as a fortress, the castle features a moat, drawbridge and turrets but has a more homely feel, which you’ll discover as you step inside and explore the rooms and hear about its history.
 The castle grounds are home to 3 very different types of garden with the Walled garden and the Flower garden dating back to the 17th & 18th centuries respectively plus the more recent Wild garden created around 60 years ago.
 Enjoy a relaxing walk through the gardens to appreciate the variety of each one.
-Afterwards return by coach to the campsite and take it easy ahead of a driving day tomorrow.
+Afterwards return to the campsite and take it easy ahead of a driving day tomorrow.

 Days 15 - 17: Edinburgh